 We build rainwater harvesting systems in remote mountain communities in Haiti.
-The communities where we work have no running water, electricity, or road access.
-Children hike 3-5 hours round trip every day to collect drinking water from streams that are also used to wash clothes, bathe, and water animals; these streams are contaminated, and water borne disease ... such as cholera ... is far too common.
+The are where we work has no running water, electricity, or road access.
+Children commonly hike 3-5 hours round trip every day to collect drinking water from streams that are also used to wash clothes, bathe, and water animals; water from these streams is almost always contaminated, and water borne disease ... such as cholera ... is far too common.

-Rainwater harvesting is the best way to improve access to clean drinking water in an area experiencing rapid desertification.
-They also greatly reduce the amount children have to walk to collect drinking water - which frees more time for them to attend school.
+• Rainwater harvesting reduces the amount children have to walk to collect drinking water - freeing more time to attend school

-We also coordinate general education programs about clean water, sanitation and hygiene (WASH) in local schools ... and during all community meetings we hold.
+• We coordinate general education programs about clean water, sanitation and hygiene (WASH) in local schools ... and during all community meetings we hold.

-All of the work we do is community driven, materials and supplies are purchased locally, and each system we build creates 5-7 local jobs throughout the larger community.
+• All of the work we do is community driven, materials and supplies are purchased locally, and each system we build creates 5-7 jobs throughout the extended community.

-* In Jan/Feb of 2017, we also rebuilt 2 collapsed buildings and 2 roofs that were destroyed during Hurricane Matthew
+• In Jan/Feb of 2017, we also rebuilt 2 collapsed buildings and 2 roofs (including rainwater harvesting equipment) that were destroyed during Hurricane Matthew

 Please see our ABOUT PAGE for a more detailed description of our history, past accomplishments, and ethos.